Roger Wicker: Tenure

 In March 2017, Wicker co-sponsored the Israel Anti-Boycott Act (s.
 720), which made it a federal crime for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the West Bank if protesting actions by the Israeli government.

-In May 2020, a group of Senate Republicans planned to introduce a privacy bill that would regulate the data collected by coronavirus contact tracing apps.
+In May 2020, a group of Senate Republicans planned to introduce a privacy bill that would regulate the data collected by COVID-19 contact tracing apps.
 The COVID-19 Consumer Data Protection Act would "provide all Americans with more transparency, choice, and control over the collection and use of their personal health, geolocation, and proximity data", according to a joint statement.
-Wicker said the legislation also would "hold businesses accountable to consumers if they use personal data to fight the COVID-19 pandemic."
-The act would permit the creation of "platforms that could trace the virus and help flatten the curve and stop the spread – and maintaining privacy protections for U.S. citizens", Wicker said.
+Wicker said the legislation also would "hold businesses accountable to consumers" if they were to "use personal data to fight the COVID-19 pandemic" and that the act would permit the creation of "platforms that could trace the virus and help flatten the curve and stop the spread—and maintaining privacy protections for U.S. citizens".

-Supreme Court nominee Judge Amy Coney Barrett and U.S. Senator Roger Wicker.

 In September 2020, less than two months before the next presidential election, Wicker supported an immediate Senate vote on Trump's nominee to fill the Supreme Court vacancy caused by Justice Ruth Bader Ginsburg's death, saying that Senate Republicans had "promised to confirm well qualified, conservative judges" and that there was a "constitutional duty" to fill vacancies.
 In March 2016, Wicker had taken the opposite position by declining to consider Obama's Supreme Court nominee during a presidential election year, saying that the "American people should have the opportunity to make their voices heard before filling a lifetime appointment to the nation’s highest court."